Factors of Relapse

-According to the WHO report mentioned above, learning to avoid drugs or overcoming a desire to use drugs should include the development or rehabilitation of the following mental and emotion skills, among others:
+According to the World Health Organization, learning to avoid drugs or overcoming a desire to use drugs should include the development or rehabilitation of the following mental and emotional skills, among others:

-As noted by these national and international organizations, the more an individual develops the qualities described above by the WHO, and becomes capable of function in the four categories described by SAMHSA, the better his chance at a lifetime of successful recovery.
+As noted by these national and international organizations, the more an individual develops the qualities described above the better his chance at a lifetime of successful recovery.

 The Narconon drug and alcohol rehabilitation program has two main focuses—detoxification and developing the skills and abilities to successfully live a drug-free life.
 The life skills courses used in this program constitute a unique and innovative approach to rebuilding such abilities.